DaCameraGirl/OpenClaw-Academy/README.md

 <br/><br/>

-💗🌊 *A pastel‑gradient playground for learning how to design prompts, rubrics, and trajectories for OpenClaw—without the boring UI.* 🌊💗
+💗🌊 *A playground for learning how to design prompts, rubrics, and trajectories for OpenClaw—without the boring UI.* 🌊💗

 </div>